 - Written notice and posters.
 Employers must (1) provide notice to new employees no later than other onboarding documents/policies; and (2) display updated posters, and provide updated notices to current employees, by end of year. - Notice for "foreseeable" leave.
-Employers may adopt "reasonable procedures" in writing as to how employees should provide notice if they require "foreseeable" leave, but cannot deny paid leave for noncompliance with such a policy. - An employer can require documentation to show that leave was for a qualifying reason only if leave was taken for four or more consecutive work days (i.e. days on which an employee would have worked, not calendar days). - Documentation is not required to take paid leave, but can be required as soon as an employee can provide it after returning to work or separating from work (whichever is sooner).
-No documentation can be required for PHE leave. - To document leave for an employee's (or an employee's family member's) health-related need, an employee may provide: (1) a document from a health or social services provider if services were received and document can be obtained in reasonable time and without added expense; otherwise (2) the employee's own writing. - To document that an employee (or an employee's family member) required leave for a need related to domestic abuse, sexual assault, or criminal harassment, an employee may provide: a document or writing under (1) above (e.g. from a provider of legal or shelter services) or (2) above, or a legal document (e.g., a restraining order or police report). - If an employer reasonably deems an employee's documentation deficient, the employer must: (A) notify the employee within seven days of either receiving the documentation or the employee's return to work or separation (whichever is sooner), and (B) give the employee at least seven days to cure the deficiency.
+Employers may adopt "reasonable procedures" in writing as to how employees should provide notice if they require "foreseeable" leave, but cannot deny paid leave for noncompliance with such a policy. - An employer can require documentation to show that accrued leave was for a qualifying reason only if leave was for four or more consecutive work days (i.e. days when an employee would have worked, not calendar days). - Documentation is not required to take accrued leave, but can be required as soon as an employee returns to work or separates from work (whichever is sooner).
+No documentation can be required for PHE leave. - To document leave for an employee's (or an employee's family member's) health-related need, an employee may provide: (1) a document from a health or social services provider if services were received and a document can be obtained in reasonable time and without added expense; otherwise (2) the employee's own writing. - Documentation as to domestic abuse, sexual assault, or criminal harassment can be a document or writing under (1) above (e.g. legal or shelter services provider) or (2) above, or legal document (restraining order, police report, etc.). - If an employer reasonably deems an employee's documentation deficient, the employer must: (A) notify the employee within seven days of either receiving the documentation or the employee's return to work or separation (whichever is sooner), and (B) give the employee at least seven days to cure the deficiency. - Incremental Use.
+Depending on employer policy, employees can use leave in either hourly or six-minute increments.

-- Incremental use.
-Depending on employer policy, employees can use leave in either hourly or six-minute increments. - Employee Privacy.
-Employers cannot require employees to disclose "details" about an employee's (or their family's) HFWA-related health or safety information; such information must be treated as a confidential medical record. - Records must be provided upon request.
+- Employee Privacy.
+Employers cannot require employees to disclose "details" about an employee's (or their family's) HFWA-related health or safety information; such information must be treated as a confidential medical record. - Records must be retained and provided upon request.
 Employers must provide documentation of the current amount of paid leave employees have (1) available for use, and (2) already used during the current benefit year, including any supplemental PHE leave.
 Information may be requested once per month or when the need for HFWA leave arises.